- Programs for Individuals

 - The Difference

-How do mindsets impact marketing?
-How can you use the latest research to drive customer-centric marketing innovation?
-Why do stories influence consumer behavior?
-And how can you find and use meaningful data to develop innovative marketing strategies?
+How can customer psychology drive marketing innovation?
+Why do stories influence customer behavior?
+And how can you find and use meaningful data to develop more effective marketing strategies?

-Stanford’s Innovative Marketing for Strategic Advantage helps you ask and answer the most pressing questions to move your organization’s marketing forward.
-The program’s curriculum is a convergence of theory and practice, B2B and B2C, strategic frameworks, and innovative thinking.
+Stanford’s Innovative Marketing for Strategic Advantage program helps you ask and answer the most pressing questions to move your organization’s marketing forward.
+The program’s curriculum is a convergence of theory and practice, business and use cases, B2B and B2C, strategic frameworks and design thinking methodologies.
 Taught by some of the world’s leading experts in marketing and innovation, the curriculum gives you exposure to cutting-edge, interdisciplinary research from almost every academic discipline at the Stanford GSB.
 It’s comprehensive, experiential, innovative, and, most importantly, actionable — with a hands-on marketing challenge and daily reflections to help you individualize and implement what you learn.

 Examples of sessions in the program include: